evidhai/docs-evidhai-com/pages/AWS-CLI-Guide.md

 - ---
 - ## **1.
 Introduction**

-  AWS CLI is a powerful tool to interact with AWS services using commands in your terminal.
+  AWS CLI is an AWS native tools, which enables to interact with AWS services using commands in your terminal.
 It supports all AWS services and helps automate your workflows.

   ---
 - ## **2.
 Installation and Configuration**